 1. Water-soluble dyes

 What are water-soluble dyes?
-Water-soluble dyes include quinoline yellow and allura red, which can be dissolved thoroughly in water.
+Water-soluble dyes are types of dyes that can be dissolved thoroughly in water, including Quinoline Yellow and Allura Red.

 2. Pigments

-These are pigments or pharmaceutical dyes that don’t dissolve in water.
+These are pigments or forms of pharmaceutical dyes that don’t dissolve in water.
 Iron Oxide is an example of a pharmaceutical pigment.

 4. Organic dyes

-Organic dyes, such as synthetic dyes, are solvent-soluble and derived chemically.
+Organic dyes, also known as synthetic dyes are solvent-soluble derived chemically.
 These organic dyes are most commonly used to provide deeper colors.
 For example, azo dyes are an example of organic dyes.

 5. Inorganic mineral colors

-These dyes, colors, or colorants are mineral-based pigments used in pharmaceutical applications.
-Titanium oxide is an example of an inorganic mineral dye or color.
+These forms of dyes, colors, or colorants are mineral-based pigments used in pharmaceutical applications.
+Titanium oxide is an example of inorganic mineral dyes or colors.

 6. Lakes